Alcor Life Extension Foundation: Policies and procedures

 Most Alcor members fund cryonic preservation through life insurance policies which name Alcor as the beneficiary.
 Members who have signed up wear medical alert bracelets informing hospitals and doctors to notify Alcor in case of any emergency; in the case of a person who is known to be near death, Alcor can send a team for remote standby.

 In some states, members can sign certificates stating that they wish to decline an autopsy.
 The cutting of the body organs (especially the brain) and blood vessels required for an autopsy makes it difficult to either preserve the body, especially the brain, without damage or perfuse the body with glycerol.
 The optimum preservation procedure begins less than one hour after death.
 Members can specify whether they wish Alcor to attempt to preserve even if an autopsy occurs, or whether they wish to be buried or cremated if an autopsy renders little hope for preservation.

-In cases with remote standby, cardiopulmonary support is begun as soon as a patient is declared legally dead.
-Some patients were not able to receive cardiopulmonary support immediately, but their bodies have been preserved as well as possible.
+In cases with remote standby, cardiopulmonary support is begun as soon as a person is declared legally dead.
+Some people were not able to receive cardiopulmonary support immediately, but their dead bodies have been preserved as well as possible.
 Alcor has a network of paramedics nationwide and seven surgeons, located in different regions, who are on call 24 hours a day.
-If an Alcor patient is met by a standby team (usually at a hospital, hospice, or home), the team will perform CPR to maintain blood flow to the brain and organs while simultaneously pumping an organ preservation solution through the veins.

-Patients are transported as quickly as possible to Alcor headquarters in Scottsdale, where they undergo final preparations in Alcor's cardiopulmonary bypass lab.
+Corpses are transported as quickly as possible to Alcor headquarters in Scottsdale, where they undergo final preparations in Alcor's cardiopulmonary bypass lab.
 In the Patient Care Bay they are monitored by computer sensors while kept in liquid nitrogen in dewars.
 Liquid nitrogen is refilled on a weekly basis.
 Riverside County, California deputy coroner Dan Cupido said that Alcor had better equipment than some medical facilities.

 Membership dues cover one-third of Alcor's yearly budget, with donations and case income from cryopreservations covering the rest.
 Alcor receives $50,000 each year from television royalties donated by sitcom writer and producer Richard C. Jones who is in suspension.
 In 1997, after a substantial effort led by then-president Steve Bridge, Alcor formed the Patient Care Trust as an entirely separate entity to manage and protect the funding for storage, including owning the building.
-Alcor remains the only cryonics organization to segregate and protect funding in this way; the 2% annual growth of the Trust is enough for upkeep of the patients.
-At least $115,000 of the money received for each full body goes into this trust for future storage, $25,000 for a brain.
+Alcor remains the only cryonics organization to segregate and protect funding in this way; the 2% annual growth of the Trust is enough for upkeep of the corpses.
+At least $115,000 of the money received for each full body goes into this trust for future storage, and $25,000 for a brain.
 Some members have already taken steps to do this on their own.
-Possessions can also be stored, via a third party.